twitter-research/tgn/README.md

   --different_new_nodes        Whether to use different unseen nodes for validation and testing --uniform                    Whether to sample the temporal neighbors uniformly (or instead take the most recent ones)
 ```

+##TODOs
+* Add code for training on the downstream node-classification task
+* Make code memory efficient: for the sake of simplicity, the memory module of the TGN model is
+implemented as a parameter (so that it is stored and loaded together of the model).
+However, this
+does not need to be the case, and
+more efficient implementations which treat the models as just tensors (in the same way as the
+input features) would be more amenable to large graphs.

 ## Cite us